BC Rail: 1972–1989

 The railway underwent two changes of name during this time period.
 In 1972, the railway's name was changed to the British Columbia Railway (BCR).
 In 1984, the BCR was restructured.
 Under the new organization, BC Rail Ltd. was formed, owned jointly by the British Columbia Railway Company (BCRC) and by a BCRC subsidiary, BCR Properties Ltd. The rail operations became known as BC Rail.

 In 1973, the British Columbia government acquired and restored an ex-Canadian Pacific Railway 4-6-4 steam locomotive of the type known as "Royal Hudsons", a name that King George VI permitted the class to be called after the Canadian Pacific Railway used one on the royal train in 1939.
 The locomotive that the government acquired, numbered 2860, was built in 1940 and was the first one built as a Royal Hudson.
 The government then leased it, along with ex-Canadian Pacific 2-8-0 #3716 to the British Columbia Railway, which started excursion service with the locomotive between North Vancouver and Squamish on June 20, 1974.
 The train ran between June and September on Wednesdays through Sundays from 1974 to 2001.
 During this time, the Royal Hudson Steam Train was the only regularly scheduled, mainline steam operation on a Class 1 railroad in North America.

 In the 1960s, a new line had been projected to run northwest from Fort St. James to Dease Lake, 412 mi away.
-On October 15, 1973, the first 125 mi of the extension to Lovell were opened.
+On October 15, 1973, the first 125 mi of the extension to Lovell (lat 55°33′, long 126°2′) were opened.
 The cost of the line was significantly greater than what was estimated, however.
 Contractors working on the remainder of the line alleged that the railway had misled them regarding the amount of work required so that it could obtain low bids, and took the railway to court.